kazabooboo/gizra.com/_posts/2012-10-18-drupalcamp-montreal-keynote.md

 ---
-created: 1350587175
-layout: post
 tags:
 - OG7
 - Drupal-planet
 - Drupalcamp
-permalink: content/drupalcamp-montreal-keynote
+permalink: /content/drupalcamp-montreal-keynote/
 title: DrupalCamp Montreal Keynote
+created: 1350587175
+layout: post
 ---
 Checkout my presentation - it has been a long time since I did a funny one.
 If your not a total geek the first 15 minutes will be enough.
 Unless you are interested in hearing about OG (in that case you <em>are</em> a geek).